anchore/grype/README.md

 ### External Sources

 Grype can be configured to incorporate external data sources for added fidelity in vulnerability matching.
 This feature is currently disabled by default.
-To enable this feature add the following to the grype config:
+To enable this feature add the following to the griffon config:

 ```yaml
 external-sources: